-In this Diversity Plan, diversity refers to the differences or variations of people based on their different backgrounds and experiences related to membership in particular groups or communities.
-Such membership (often in multiple groups) influences but does not determine individuals' lives.
+In this Diversity Plan, diversity refers to the differences or variations of people based on their different backgrounds and experiences related to identification with particular groups or communities.
+Such identification (often in multiple groups) influences but does not determine individuals' lives.
 At times, we might not recognize how our group memberships affect our own worldviews or how others will regard or treat us.
 The university is an ideal setting to develop consciousness of these differences and use them to promote knowledge and cultural understanding.
-For purposes of this Diversity Plan, the term diversity is given a broad meaning and includes, but is not limited to, differences based on race, ethnicity, national origin or citizenship, gender, sexual orientation, gender identity, economic class, political affiliation or belief, religious affiliation or background, and ability or disability.
+For purposes of this Diversity Plan, the term diversity is given a broad meaning and includes, but is not limited to, differences based on race, ethnicity, national origin or citizenship, gender, religious affiliation or background, sexual orientation, gender identity, economic class or status, political affiliation or belief, and ability or disability.